ribbons/RadioDownloader/README.md

 Contribute
 ----------

-Please feel free to send pull requests to fix bugs or add missing features.
+I don't have enough time to implement all of the [requested enhancements](/ribbons/RadioDownloader/issues?labels=enhancement&amp;state=open) for Radio Downloader, so I would welcome [pull requests](/ribbons/RadioDownloader/pulls) to implement these, or to fix any bugs that you have found.